Vermont dairy industry: History

 Dairy farming is the primary source of agricultural income in Vermont.
 In the second half of the 20th century, developers had plans to build condos and houses on what was relatively inexpensive, open land.
 Vermont's government responded with a series of laws controlling development and with some pioneering initiatives to prevent the loss of Vermont's dairy industry.
 Still, the number of Vermont dairy farms has declined more than 85% from the 11,206 dairy farms operating in 1947.
 In 2003 there were fewer than 1,500 dairy farms in the state; in 2006 there were 1,138; in 2019 there were 658.
 The number of dairy farms has been diminishing by 10% annually.
 80% of open land is controlled by dairy farms.

 The number of cattle in Vermont had declined by 40%; however, milk production doubled in the same period due to tripling of production per cow.
 While milk production rose, Vermont's market share declined.
 Within a group of states supplying the Boston and New York City markets (called "Federal order Class I"), Vermont was third in market share, with 10.6%; New York has 44.9% and Pennsylvania has 32.9%.
 In 2007 dairy farmers received a record $23.60 for 100 lb (11.63 gallons at $2.03/gallon) of milk.
 This dropped in 2008 to $17 ($1.46/gallon).
 The average dairy farm produced 1.3 million pounds of milk annually in 2008.

-The dairy barn remains an iconic image of Vermont, but the 87% decrease in active dairy farms between 1947 and 2003 means that preservation of the dairy barns has increasingly become dependent upon a commitment to maintaining a legacy rather than basic need in the agricultural economy.
-The Vermont Barn Census, organized by a collaboration of educational and nonprofit state and local historic preservation programs, has developed educational and administrative systems for recording the number, condition, and features of barns throughout Vermont.

 In 2009, there were 543 organic farms.
 Twenty percent of the dairy farms were organic and 23% (128) vegetable farms were organic.
 Organic farming increased in 2006–07, but leveled off in 2008–09.

 A significant amount of milk is shipped into the Boston market.
 Therefore, the Commonwealth of Massachusetts certifies that Vermont farms meet Massachusetts sanitary standards.
 Without this certification, a farmer may not sell milk for distribution into the bulk market.
 In 2019, two-thirds of all milk in New England was produced by Vermont dairies.

 The COVID-19 pandemic led to the dumping of milk.
-Vermont dairy farms donated milk to schools during the pandemic.

 In April 2025, the industry was reported to have $5.4 billion impact on the Vermont economy, according to a report by the Vermont Agency of Agriculture that was commissioned by the Vermont Dairy Promotion Council.